-One of the most popular questions we receive is, “How much is a timber frame home?”
-Like any custom building project, budgeting for timber frame home construction is unique to each client and their design and specifications.
+One of the most popular questions we receive is, “How much does it cost to build a timber frame home?”
+Like any custom building project, budgeting for timber frame home construction is unique to each client based on design and specifications.
 While we can provide estimates for the cost of our package, that’s only part of the total cost.
-The remaining two-thirds are unknown and out of our control.
-We like to relate the cost to the scenario of, what is in a bag of groceries?
-Does your bag contain ramen noodles or lobster?
-How much a home will cost is very similar.
-Everyone has a different style, tastes, and budgets, which all reflect on what the overall cost to build a timber frame home will fluctuate dramatically.
+The remaining two-thirds (excavation, carpentry, plumbing, etc.) are unknown and out of our control.
+We like to compare overall building costs to n a bag of groceries.
+Does your grocery bag contain ramen noodles or lobster?
+Depending on individual needs, styles, tastes, and budgets, the overall cost to build a timber frame home will fluctuate dramatically.
 But, don’t worry, we can offer tips and considerations for budgeting a timber frame home.

 Big Ticket Budget Items to Consider: